-- a.
-Advise the parties of any options, including but not limited to: - 1.
-Voluntary separation of the parties. - 2.
-Appropriate resource referrals (e.g., counselors, friends, relatives, shelter homes, victim witness unit). - b.
-Document the resolution in a report.
+- (a) Advise the parties of any options, including but not limited to: - (a) Voluntary separation of the parties. - (b) Appropriate resource referrals (e.g., counselors, friends, relatives, shelter homes, victim witness unit). - (b) Document the resolution in the department approved format (e.g., CAD or RMS).

-320.5 VICTIM ASSISTANCE
+310.5 VICTIM ASSISTANCE